Benefits of a 4-day work week – Sparks Justice Court

 “Four-day work weeks are the best ever!
 I hope it is always this awesome!”

-“Benefit— I walk for the full 30 minutes at lunch which is way better for my mental health compared to when we had an hour lunch and I would find other things to do such as drive to a friend’s house or shop.”
+“Benefit: I walk for the full 30 minutes at lunch, which is way better for my mental health compared to when we had an hour lunch and I would find other things to do such as drive to a friend’s house or shop.”

-“Benefits that I get with my 4-day schedule is the extra day that we have, I can schedule appointments without having to request much time off from work.”
+“Benefits that I get with my 4-day schedule is the extra day that we have.
+I can schedule appointments without having to request much time off from work.”

 “More personal time, more time with family.
 Ability to conduct business or attend medical appointments during a weekday without having to schedule time off of work.”

-“Benefits are more time with family, less time commuting, energy levels after having an extra day off have increased, less time off from work requested for appointments — love the 4-day work week.”
+“Benefits are more time with family, less time commuting, energy levels after having an extra day off have increased, less time off from work requested for appointments.
+Love the 4-day work week.”

 “BEST thing ever… so glad we were given an opportunity to try it out to help use less energy and save money for the county.
 More work productivity being completed too!”

-“Benefits — Saving on gas and money not going out to eat or shopping on my lunch breaks.
+“Benefits: Saving on gas and money, not going out to eat or shopping on my lunch breaks.
 Eating healthier by packing my lunch.
 Saving miles on my vehicle by not driving around on my lunch breaks every day.
-Love having Friday’s off to run errands, take and pick up kids from school and going to appointments without having to take time off of work.”
+Love having Fridays off to run errands, take and pick up kids from school and going to appointments without having to take time off of work.”

 “The longer workday has been an adjustment affecting dinner time and bedtime.
 But the benefit of the additional day on the weekend by far outweighs the inconvenience of eating dinner so close to bedtime.”